oilboi/Crafter-Minetest/README.md

 > <a href="https://github.com/oilboi/Crafter/blob/master/old_changelog.md">Old Version Changelogs</a>

-## Alpha 0.06
+## Alpha 0.07
-> Redstone Update
+> RailRoad Tech

-- Add in virtualization algorithm
+- Added in better minecart algorithm
+- Added in ability to link minecarts
+- Added in train wrench
+- Added in prototype of Engine by using a furnace on a minecart
+- Added in SolarShrine's vignette

 ---